zelle7/wpsolr-search-engine/readme.txt

 - Deutch (nl_NL) by matthijs.

-= I don't have an Apache Solr server, how can I test WPSOLR search ? = We provide a free anonymous Apache Solr index for 3 days, pre-configured with WPSOLR schema.xml.
+= I don't have an Apache Solr server, how can I test WPSOLR search ? = We provide a free anonymous Apache Solr index for 2 hours, pre-configured with WPSOLR schema.xml.
 You can test WPSOLR, without the burden of installing Apache Solr.
 After that, the index is automatically deleted, unless you buy a plan to extend it.

 = About us =
 WPSOLR is backed by professionals.
 We are committed to develop and support new features for a long time.